lauringlab/COVID19SequenceCompile/README.md

 * CDC IVY Project (CDCIVY) - samples from 21 sites sent to Vanderbilt, then to University of Michigan
 * Michigan Medicine ED ID Now project (EDIDNOW)

-Dr. Adam Lauring reviews these manifests, checks and renames columns as necessary, renames the file, and places them in the appropriate Manifests folder.
+Dr. Adam Lauring reviews these manifests, checks and renames columns as necessary, renames the file, and places them in the appropriate Manifests folder [within DropBox/MED-LauringLab/SequenceSampleMetadata/Manifests].

 ---